Golf Tutorials

 Take a deep breath.
 With your strap on a flat, stable surface, it’s time to make the cut.
 Remember which end to cut!
 You are always cutting the flat, square end of the belt - the end that connects to the buckle.
 Never cut the shaped, finished tip.

 Using your heavy-duty scissors or utility knife, cut straight across the line you marked.
-Try to make This as clean and perpendicular as possible.
+Try to make this as clean and perpendicular as possible.
 A straight cut ensures the belt feeds into the buckle mechanism properly and securely.

 Step 5: Reassemble and Lock It Down